The Pre-Action Protocol for the Resolution of Clinical Disputes

 The Protocol is in effect a set of guidelines for the procedures to be followed when a clinical dispute arises involving a hospital, GP, dentist or other healthcare professional.
 It is intended to be “a code of good practice” which parties should adopt when a dispute arises and provides a framework for the steps that should be taken before court proceedings are commenced.

 Non-compliance with the Protocol can lead to costs sanctions being imposed, so the importance of the Protocol should not be underestimated.

 It is helpful for those who are bringing a clinical negligence claim to understand how the Protocol operates, so that legal costs are reduced, delays can be avoided and court action is used as a last resort.

 Sending a Letter of Claim

-Once the Claimant considers there are reasonable grounds for making a clinical negligence claim the Protocol requires them to send the Defendant healthcare provider a Letter of Claim “as soon as practicable”.
-The letter should provide a summary of the facts, the main allegations of negligence, state the injuries the Claimant has sustained and provide details of their condition and prognosis together with information regarding any financial loss they have suffered as a result of the alleged negligence.
+The Protocol requires a ‘Letter of Claim’ to be sent as soon as practicable.
+The letter should provide a summary of the facts, the main allegations of negligence, summarise the injuries sustained, provide details of the patient’s condition and prognosis and supply information regarding any financial loss they have suffered as a result of the negligence.

-Obtaining medical records:
+Obtaining medical records

 By controlling not only how requests are made, but also the time and expenses involved in obtaining records, the Protocol ensures that costs are reduced and delays are avoided.

-Due to the complex nature of clinical negligence claims it is not always clear at the outset what medical evidence will be required.
+Due to the complex nature of clinical negligence claims it is not always clear at the outset what expert medical evidence will be required.
 The Protocol therefore does not attempt to impose restrictions or guidance on obtaining expert evidence.

 The flexibility of this approach allows the parties to decide what experts are appropriate and consider whether their instruction should be joint, taking into account the costs involved.